A Modal Decomposition Approach to Topological Wave Propagation: Introduction

 The adaptation of topological band theories to classical systems has opened the door to new paradigms of exotic wave behavior in mechanical and acoustical systems~\cite{Ma2019}.
 Originally envisioned for quantum mechanical systems which obey the Schr\"{o}dinger equation~\cite{Hasan2010}, the underlying band topology that enables topological wave phenomena can be extrapolated to classical systems with the same effective Hamiltonian symmetries~\cite{Ma2019,Suesstrunk2016}.
 This realization has enabled rich topological phenomena to be realized in classical dynamical systems, such as systems governed by magnetic~\cite{Vila2019}, elastic~\cite{Pal2017,Chen2018,Vila2017,Huo2021}, acoustic~\cite{Yang2015,Kliewer2021,Fleury2016}, and gyroscopic~\cite{Suesstrunk2015,Wang2015,Nash2015} laws.
 While classical domains are commonly used as a proving ground for quantum-based band topological band theories, there are emergent applications of these phenomena in classical mechanics such as topologically protected wave guides~\cite{Miniaci2018,Babaa2020}, programmable mechanical logic gates~\cite{Xia2018}, wave steering~\cite{Sirota2021,Tian2020}, signal splitting~\cite{Zhuo2021}, and signal processing~\cite{ZangenehNejad2019}.

-Topologically insulated waves in the classical domain manifest as either standing or traveling waves depending on the nature of the system symmetries.
-Stationary insulators include interface and edge modes of 1-D systems based on the Su-Schrieffer-Heegar chain~\cite{Su1979,Yin2018,Tempelman2021,Hu2022} or higher-order corner states of 2- and 3-D systems~\cite{Chen2021a,SerraGarcia2018}, whereas traveling-wave insulators are most commonly enabled in 2D hexagonal lattices with the insulated wave traveling across edges or interfaces~\cite{Chen2018,Miniaci2018,Wang2015,Pal2017,Chen2021}.
+Topologically insulated waves in the classical domain manifest as either standing or traveling waves, depending on the nature of the lattice symmetries.
+Stationary insulators include interface and edge modes of 1-D systems based on the Su-Schrieffer-Heeger chain~\cite{Su1979,Yin2018,Tempelman2021,Hu2022} or higher-order corner states of 2- and 3-D systems~\cite{Chen2021a,SerraGarcia2018}, whereas traveling-wave insulators are most commonly enabled in 2D hexagonal lattices with the insulated wave traveling across edges or interfaces~\cite{Chen2018,Miniaci2018,Wang2015,Pal2017,Chen2021}.
 In standing wave insulators, the topologically insulated wave corresponds to a single stationary vibrational mode of the finite system.
 This finite mode is considered as the product of bulk-boundary correspondence and therefore reaps the benefits of topological band theory such as robustness to perturbations.
 Indeed, this has been an important aspect that researchers have utilized to study the finite system, especially when mechanical nonlinearity is at play and nonlinear normal mode analysis is applicable~\cite{Tempelman2021,Rosa2022,Chaunsali2021,Pal2018}.
-In contrast, traveling wave insulators are commonly enabled in classical systems by leveraging the quantum valley Hall (QVH)~\cite{Pal2017}, quantum spin Hall (QSH)~\cite{Suesstrunk2015}, or quantum anomalous Hall (QAH)~\cite{Wang2015} effect, all of which correspond to different band characteristics related to the quantification of Berry curvature~\cite{Ma2019}.
+In contrast, traveling wave insulators are commonly enabled in classical systems by leveraging the quantum valley Hall (QVH)~\cite{Pal2017}, quantum spin Hall (QSH)~\cite{Suesstrunk2015}, quantum anomalous Hall (QAH)~\cite{Wang2015} effect, or even a combination of the QVH and QSH effects~\cite{Miniaci2019,Wang2019}, all of which correspond to different band topologies which are measured by the Berry curvature across closed contours of the reciprocal space~\cite{Ma2019}.
 Unlike stationary topological modes by their very nature, traveling topological waves cannot be regarded as single modes.

+Herein we will focus exclusively on the QVH effect.
+We refer the reader to~\cite{ZangenehNejad2020} for descriptions of other topological phenomena, and to~\cite{Miniaci2021} for a particularly relevant tutorial regarding their implementation in mechanical systems.
+The QVH effect was originally discovered in electronic graphene~\cite{Neto2009} and manifests hexagonal lattices with broken inversion symmetry and preserved $\mathcal{C}_3$ symmetry~\cite{Pal2017}.